 2. Use Facebook Ads

 With organic reach down, now is the perfect time to experiment with Facebook advertising.
 Facebook has revamped their ad system to be easier than ever to use.
 Paid Facebook ads can appear right in a user’s newsfeed, seamlessly blending with organic posts while boasting better reach.
+They've also introduced a new ad relevance score (basically Quality Score for Facebook.)
 Give them a shot and see how they perform.

 3. Extend to Other Social Networks

 Integrate your Facebook marketing with other social networks – post pins, tweet, etc. Facebook has become crowded, with organic space steadily shrinking.
 There’s tons of competition and it’s easy for your content to get buried in users’ news feeds.
 Explore greener pastures by delving into newer social media hubs like Instagram, Vine, Pinterest, Tumblr, or Google+.
 Don’t let Facebook be your crutch.

 Personal account posts tend to show up more in news feeds than business page posts, so why not take advantage of your staff members?
 Most of them probably use Facebook, so get them liking and sharing your company content.
 All is fair in the Facebook wars.

 If you have a big email list, you can import your contacts (up to 5k names at a time) and invite them to join your Facebook page.
 A higher number of Facebook friends means that your content will reach more people, despite lower organic visibility percentages.
 The more the merrier.

 Increase your chances of appearing in news feeds simply by posting more.
 Get the odds in your favor!
 Posting 4-6 times a day increases the likelihood that one of those posts will get a bite.